To Top

 While we encourage you to jump on board with social commerce on Instagram, Facebook, and Pinterest, our verdict for Shoploop is to wait it out and see.
 This could be an exciting new opportunity for your business eventually, but it has some kinks to work out first.

-Now You’re Ready to Kill It with Social Commerce!
+Now You’re Ready to Kill it with Social Commerce!

 Moral of the story: there are tons of social commerce opportunities available to your business!
 Now it’s time to decide which option is best for you.
 If you’re a small business with a limited budget, Instagram or Facebook Shops are probably your best bet.
 However, if your pockets are super deep and you’re in the mood to shake things up, a social commerce option like Snapchat’s VR lenses may be the right move for you!